jiamiwen/jiamiwen.github.io/_pages/about.md

 <br> Previously, I obtained my B.S. in Mathematics from Wuhan University in 2020.

 My research interests are about cryptography and cyber security, to be more specific:
-<br> - Recently, my passion lies in analyzing and designing zero-knowledge protocols and signature schemes derived from them, mainly based on quantum-resistant assumptions, e.g., Lattice, Multivariate, and Code.
+- Recently, my passion lies in analyzing and designing zero-knowledge protocols and signature schemes derived from them, mainly based on quantum-resistant assumptions, e.g., Lattice, Multivariate, and Code.
-<br> - In the long term, I hope using technologies to establish trust among individuals at almost zero cost, which I consider to be the most subtle and great aspect of cryptography.
+- In the long term, I hope using technologies to establish trust among individuals at almost zero cost, which I consider to be the most subtle and great aspect of cryptography.

 Feel free to reach me via <cryptowjm@163.com> (preferred) or <wenjm@whu.edu.cn>, if questions or we share common tastes.